-This article will list out all candidates running for an elected office within the Town.
-There will be a separate ballot for candidates running for Fremont School District offices.
+There will be a separate ballot for candidates running for Town Offices and Fremont School District Offices.
 Sample ballots will be posted at the Town Hall, Safety Complex, Library and Post Office for viewing before Election Day.
-We will have the sample ballot or a listing of all of the candidates on the website for viewing.
+A list of all candidates is also available on the Town's website at www.Fremont.nh.gov.